mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `partial_implementation`

-A `boolean` value indicating whether or not the implementation of the sub-feature deviates from the specification in a way that may cause significant compatibility problems.
+A `boolean` value indicating whether or not the implementation of the subfeature deviates from the specification in a way that may cause significant compatibility problems.
 It defaults to `false` (no interoperability problems expected).
 If set to `true`, it is [required](../docs/data-guidelines/README.md#partial_implementation-requires-a-note) that you add a note explaining how it diverges from the standard (such as that it implements an old version of the standard).

 ```json
 {